Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 I am interested in neural networks, deep learning, invariant extended Kalman filtering, robotic reinforcement learning, and nonlinear control.
 Currently, I have published two articles, with two more currently under submission.
 For more details, please refer to my CV and publications.

-I am seeking Master/PhD opportunities in control for the 2026 semester.
+I am seeking Master/PhD opportunities in control science and engineering for the 2026 semester.

 # 🔥 News